DizzyHSlightlyVoided/UIconEdit/README.md

 ﻿UIconEdit and UIconCore
 =======================
 A C# application for opening and editing [Windows .CUR and .ICO files](http://en.wikipedia.org/wiki/ICO_%28file_format%29), using the [Windows Presentation Foundation](http://en.wikipedia.org/wiki/Windows_Presentation_Foundation) for image processing.
-The project is divided into two parts:
+The project is divided into three parts:

 * The UIconDrawing library, which allows icon creation and modification in code using System.Drawing.
 * The UIconEdit.Core library, which allows icon creation and modification in code using WPF.